evernym/verity-sdk/docs/Getting-Started/Interactions.md

 1. **Connect**

    Connecting is largely automated in the example application.
-You can view incoming messages in the console as they arrive from the customer integration code.
+You can view incoming messages in the console as they arrive from the Verity server instance.

    A QR code image will be generated and placed in the current working directory.
-Scan this QR code with Connect.Me to finish forming the connection between the customer integration code and Connect.Me.<!--1.
+Scan this QR code with Connect.Me to finish forming the connection between the Verity server instance and Connect.Me.<!--1.
 Ask a Committed Answer-->

 1. **Write Schema to Ledger**

    Writing the schema to the ledger is fully automated in the example application.
-You can view incoming messages in the console as they arrive from the customer integration code.
+You can view incoming messages in the console as they arrive from the Verity server instance.

 1. **Write Credential Definition to Ledger**

    Writing the credential definition to the ledger is fully automated in the example application.
-You can view incoming messages in the console as they arrive from the customer integration code.
+You can view incoming messages in the console as they arrive from the Verity server instance.

 1. **Issue Degree Credential**